-Short-cycling refers to when a heating system won’t complete its heating cycle and instead shuts off early, only to start back up again.
+Short cycling refers to when a heating system won’t complete its heating cycle and instead shuts off early, only to start back up again.
 You can run into this trouble with furnaces and heat pumps.
-This is 1) bad for the heater; 2) hike up bills, and 3) doesn’t allow warmth to spread through the rooms.
+This is 1) bad for the heater; 2) hikes up bills, and 3) doesn’t allow warmth to spread through the rooms.
 There are many possible causes for this but always check on the heater’s air filter first.
 If it’s clogged, change it.
 The problem may also be with a thermostat miscalibration.
 Call for heating repairs if the problem continues.

 Cold spots in rooms

 You might notice that certain rooms in the house feel colder than they once did.
 The heater might be losing its heating capacity, there could be problems in the ductwork, or the room may be losing heat through poor insulation or gaps around doors and windows.